-Williams Pinball offers 18 accessibility features in the Difficulty, Getting Started, Reading, Controls, Visual and Audio areas to aid enjoyment of the game for different players.
+We've documented 17 accessibility features for Williams Pinball in the Difficulty, Getting Started, Reading, Controls, Visual and Audio areas to aid enjoyment of the game for different players.
 This report is created with input from accessibility experts and the player community to help people find games that have the accessibility features they require.
 Once you have found potential games on the database, there are excellent specialist accessibility sites that offer in-depth reviews to guide your purchasing decisions.Williams are a renowned designer and manufacturer of pinball machines.
 Its tables can be played on different systems through games that simulate the original games.
 This include the physics of the ball, pixel perfect recreation of the play tables and dot-matrix display as well as the ability to nudge the table to avoid sinking the ball.

-Williams Pinball has 2 accessibility features for Difficulty which deal with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.
+We've documented 2 accessibility features for Difficulty in Williams Pinball which deal with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.